 1 / 1

-COLUMBUS, OHIO – May 1, hundreds of local high school students got a glimpse into the reality of financial responsibility that awaits them after graduation.
-More than 500 students participated in Get Real, a financial literacy program hosted by Huntington and The CW Columbus, to help them understand what it will be like to manage their money in the real world.
+COLUMBUS, OHIO – Every spring, hundreds of Columbus City high school students participate in Get Real, a financial literacy program hosted by Huntington and The CW Columbus.
+Get Real opens the students’ eyes to the difficulties of managing money in the real world.

 In a recent study of high school students, conducted by the Economic Center at the University of Cincinnati, participants scored an average of only 54.5 percent on tests of overall economic and financial understanding.
-According to a 2011 survey from the Council for Economic Education, only 12 states require personal finance or economic courses to graduate high school.
-While Ohio is not a state with this requirement, the partnership between Huntington and Columbus City Schools ensures that students have the opportunity to gain this kind of knowledge.
+According to a 2014 survey by the Council for Economic Education, only nineteen states require personal finance or economic courses to graduate high school.
+Because Ohio is still not one of those states, Huntington, the CW Columbus and Columbus City Schools have partnered to give students a crash course in money matters.

 "I think this is a real eye-opener for students," said Jim Kunk the Regional President of Huntington Bank.
 "It shows them how fast money can disappear."

-Sponsors who participate in the program hosted booths where students learned about and paid for certain necessities.
-For example, when students visited the auto insurance booth sponsored by Huntington Insurance, they learned about insurance premiums for their cars and wrote a "check" to cover their monthly costs.
+Sponsors who participate in the program host booths where students learn about and, using a fake checking account, pay for certain necessities.
+For example, when students visit the auto insurance booth sponsored by Huntington Insurance, they learn about insurance premiums for their cars and write checks to cover their monthly costs.